We use some essential cookies to make this website work.

 Further information on Hymenoscyphus fraxineus and details on symptoms guidance

-This is a chargeable service offering the diagnosis of pests and diseases on trees using conventional and molecular methods, identify fungal fruiting bodies and supply general information and advice on all aspects of tree diseases and disorders
+This is a chargeable service offering the diagnosis of pests and diseases on trees using conventional and molecular methods, identification of fungal fruiting bodies and general information and advice on all aspects of tree diseases and disorders

 There is no charge for this service if the enquiry concerns a regulated pest or disease